-The Counseling Center is the university’s primary facility for personal counseling, psycho-therapy, and psychological outreach and consultation services.
+The Student Counseling Center is the university’s primary facility for personal counseling, psychotherapy, and mental health outreach and consultation services.
 Our mission is to promote the psychological, educational, and social well-being of the student of the University of Tennessee and to help prepare them to be productive members of society.
-We provide a variety of services for students, faculty and staff.
+We provide a variety of services for students, faculty, and staff.

-- Referrals to on-campus and off campus mental health services
+- Referrals to on- and off-campus mental health services

 - Referrals to off-campus mental health services

-- Outreach and Consultations – We are able to provide presentations, guest lectures and workshops to students, faculty and staff upon request.
+- Outreach and consultations—we provide presentations, guest lectures, and workshops to students, faculty, and staff upon request.